-Braemar is a small village in Aberdeenshire located next to the River Dee.
+Braemar is a small village in Grampian located next to the River Dee.
 The village is a popular tourist destination due to the number of outdoor activities on offer with hikers using the village as a base to explore Glen Tilt, Glen Dee, Glen Derry and Glen Feshie.

-The Cairngorms national park in the east Highlands of Scotland is home to a wide variety of outdoor activities, and a huge number of visitors are drawn to the area throughout the year.
+The Cairngorms National Park in the east Highlands of Scotland is home to a wide variety of outdoor activities, and a huge number of visitors are drawn to the area throughout the year.

-Whether it’s mountain biking on the Glenlivet Estate, snowboarding at the Glenshee ski centre, sailing down the River Dee or climbing Ben Macdui, you’re bound to find something that at least one member of the family is going to enjoy (unless you’ve got a Kevin the teenager in tow).
+Whether it’s mountain biking on the Glenlivet Estate, snowboarding at the Glenshee ski centre, sailing down the River Dee or climbing Ben Macdui, you’re bound to find something that at least one member of the family is going to enjoy (unless you’ve got a teenager in tow).

 The number of tourist attractions in this part of Scotland makes it difficult to decide where to go if you’re just visiting for a quick break but one place that I keep returning to time and time again is the area surrounding the picturesque village of Braemar.